JackSzwast/CSCI-1302/README.md

 How to Use:
   To use this simply go to the "MyTestClass" and click on run at the top of the screen or press ctrl + f11.
 Make sure that the classes Searching and Sorting are in the same project

+Install:
+  Create a new java project in ecclipse, create the mentioned classes within the project.
+Then copy and paste the code into the classes.

 Contributors:
   Jack Szwast